openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 ### API Extensions

-The OpenShift Builds will intoroduce a new configuration CRD, `OpenShiftBuild`.
+The OpenShift Builds will introduce a new configuration CRD, `OpenShiftBuild`.
 It will contain `spec` fields that configure the Shared Resource CSI driver in addition to Shipwright-related components.
 The operator will also deploy (directly or indirectly) the following: